LomNtetha/Library-Management-System/README.md

 # Library-Management-System
 This is the basic library management system that is written with django class based function .
 The main goal of this system was to write  python django framework code that is clean and tested using  unit testing ,Test Driven Development.
 # new changes comming
-The library management system is going to be dockerrize with docker composer, PostgreSQL , Gunicorn and nginx
+Project workflow CI/CD pipeline to be add soon , Either github actions or gitlab will be add as workflow for this project
 ## project is live and running on heroku
 - live link: https://mighty-sea-09546.herokuapp.com/catalog/
 - Login admin creditials: